 STORAGE & REHEATING

-- Storage: Leftovers can be stored in the fridge right in the baking dish, covered tightly with foil for up to 3 days.
+• Storage: Leftovers can be stored in the fridge right in the baking dish, covered tightly with foil for up to 3 days.
 You can also transfer individual servings to an airtight container or Ziploc bag and store them in the fridge for 3-4 days.
 These are my FAVORITE storage containers!

-- Reheating: Reheat individual portions in the microwave for 30-60 seconds.
+• Reheating: Reheat individual portions in the microwave for 30-60 seconds.

-- Freezing: This breakfast casserole freezes up great after it’s been cooked.
+• Freezing: This breakfast casserole freezes up great after it’s been cooked.
 For best results, use a disposable, freezer-safe baking dish like these.
-Cover tightly with several layers of foil and freeze for up to 2 months.
+Cover tightly with several layers of foil and freeze up to 2 months.
 When you are ready to enjoy, thaw the casserole overnight in the fridge, then bake at 375°F. Note that you will need to add a little more baking time when it’s being baked straight from the fridge.

 SUBSTITUTIONS:

-Pork Sausage: Although pork sausage is the most common breakfast sausage, Jennie-O also makes a really yummy turkey breakfast sausage if you want to lighten it up.
+• Pork Sausage: Although pork sausage is the most common breakfast sausage, Jennie-O also makes a really yummy turkey breakfast sausage if you want to lighten it up.

-Milk: Low fat, whole milk, half and half, and even heavy cream work just fine in this recipe.
+• Milk: Low fat, whole milk, half and half and even heavy cream work just fine in this recipe.
 Avoid using skim milk as it’s a bit too watery.

 FREQUENTLY ASKED QUESTIONS